Romain7426/Mouton1/README.md

 Despite our lack of training in software design, we naturally wanted to divide & conquer that big dragon: cut that one big problem into smaller manageable problems.
 We still knew that the core, the game engine, would be big though.
 But we separated the character description, the music, the scenery items description, the level description, the narrative description, from the game engine.
 That way we could also divide the work among team members.

+### Spatial DSLs

-First, for the game stuffs descriptions, we designed small & quick purposed description languages (about that subject, one can check out that video [«Functional MzScheme DSLs in Game Development»](https://www.youtube.com/watch?v=Z8Xamkb-J2k), wherein they talk about «DSL» («data specific language)» (very bad audio sadly)).
+First, for the game stuffs descriptions, we designed small & quick purposed description languages (about that subject, one can check out that video [«Functional MzScheme DSLs in Game Development»](https://www.youtube.com/watch?v=Z8Xamkb-J2k), wherein they talk about «DSL» («data specific language») (very bad audio sadly)).
 We ran into two issues:
  - (i) *Lex* & *Yacc* - In the very scarce software engineering lessons we had, we were advised to use *Lex* & *Yacc*.
 Well well well. *Lex* & *Yacc* are nice theoretical objects, but should not be used in real life.
 First one never knows whether the regular expressions are the right ones (and for some reasons, there are always weird issues).
 They are slow.
 They are weirdly designed.
 They are not thread-safe nor reentrant.
 And the syntax error management is terrible: *yacc* returns "syntax error" and that's it - you're stuck - it's very frustrating.
 And during these lectures, you're told about intricate weird issues.
 Great.
 In real life, description languages are trivial LL(1) languages.
 We're using a [BFG](https://en.wikipedia.org/wiki/BFG_(weapon)) to kill an ant; and worse, that [BFG](https://en.wikipedia.org/wiki/BFG_(weapon)) is broken and can't even do properly the job. <br>
    So, one should not use *Lex* & *Yacc* ever.
 One should study them to understand the underlying issues of tokenizing & parsing, but one should not use these broken & useless tools.
 First, regarding tokenizing, it's way simpler to directly write the automata; automata are simple, and they simply do what you think they do.
 And do not write these automata as data arrays - for each token, just write a function that takes the current state, the being-read character, and returns the next state - that's it.
 It works perfectly, it's simple, and it's very fast. <br>
    For parsing, LL(1) languages are trivial.
 So just do it.
 Basically it's a big automaton.
 The only location where it could be trickier is expression-parsing: infix expressions ("1 + 2") are why LALR(0) stuffs were developed; they can still be parsed, but a side stack is needed.
 That's it.
 It's very simple, and it works very well.
 And syntax errors can be understood and more explanatory than the hellish "syntax error". <br>